LG Chromebase 22CV241-W

 - Place the computer screen down on a flat surface

-- Pop the plastic cap with the cable holder off the back by pulling from the top
+- Pop the plastic cap with the cable holder off the back by pulling

 - Remove the three exposed screws in the middle

 - Remove the one visible screw near the USB ports on the back